dziubenzo/shopping-cart/README.md

 # Odin Project - Shopping Cart

-A mock shopping cart as required by TOP to practice concepts such as data fetching in React, PropTypes and testing with RTL.
+A mock shopping cart as required by TOP to practise concepts such as data fetching in React, PropTypes and testing with RTL.

 ## Features